milhaves/milhaves.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Highlighted Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I've had the opportunity to work on many unique projects, here are some of the highlights.
       filters:
         folders:
           - project